 The Braze API does not allow mParticle to directly create and maintain membership of segments in Braze, so the Audience integration works by setting attributes on a user, which you can then use to define a corresponding segment in Braze.
 Like mParticle, Braze populates it’s Segment Manager based on the actual data points received, so you need to create audiences in mParticle and connect them to Braze first.
 Then, provided your audience is not empty, the segment membership attributes should become available in the Braze Segment Manager within a few minutes.

-mParticle offers two ways to set segment membership attributes, controlled by the
+mParticle offers three ways to set segment membership attributes, controlled by the

 SegmentMembership.
 The value of this attribute is a list of mParticle audience IDs that match the user.
 Audience IDs can be found in the main Audience list view.
 For example, given these three audiences: